ropensci/roweb3/content/blog/2023-07-06-teaching-targets-with-penguins/index.en.md

 ### Participants

-We had 19 participants sign up, and a little over half came (about normal no-show rate for DSC workshops).
-The participants covered a wide range of disciplines, from psychology to biology and humanities, and in every academic stage.
-This varied group was perfect to test the workshop on!
+We had 19 participants sign up, and more than half of those who signed up came (about normal no-show rate for DSC workshops).
+The participants covered a wide range of disciplines, from psychology to biology to humanities, and in every academic stage.
+This diverse group was perfect to test the workshop on!

 ### Feedback